JankoTufegdzic/LLM-Hate-Speech/README.md

 python scraper.py <newspapers_name> <article_number>
 ```

 -   Then you need to run extract.py to extract the data from the scraped articles.
-You can specify the minimum character word count for each paragraph of the articles you want to extract, as well as a list of newspaper names from which you want to extract paragraphs, separated by spaces:
+You can specify the minimum character and word count for each paragraph of the articles you want to extract, as well as a list of newspaper names from which you want to extract paragraphs, separated by spaces:

 ```bash
 python extract.py <min_character_count> <min_word_count> <list_of_newspaper_names_separated_by_blank_spaces>